On-Site Clinics

 Fixed costs

-- Round-trip travel expenses.
+- Round-trip travel expenses

-- Rich’s on-site daily rate.
+- Rich’s on-site flat daily rate

-- Local costs that may be associated with hosting the clinic.
+- Local costs that may be associated with hosting the clinic

 Variable Costs